Hot Numbers

-Hot Numbers is a band from Spain that was formed in 1996.
-Their music is based on the fusion of musical genres such as ska, reggae, punk and different types of rock.
+Hot Numbers is a band formed in Spain, in 1995.
+The band's music fuses the musical genres of ska, reggae, punk, and various types of rock.

 History

-The band was started by a group of friends who loved hot and Caribbean rhythms such as ska, reggae, and calypso.
-Their decision to start composing and writing music started as a hobby and later turned into a profession.
+Hot Numbers was formed by a group of friends who enjoyed Caribbean rhythms such as ska, reggae, and calypso.
+Their idea to compose and write music began as a hobby and later turned into a profession.

 The group started in the world of entertainment in 1996.

-Their first concerts include "Rosaleda", and "Dr. Martens First International Ska Festival”.
-Hot Numbers performed in Balaguer (their hometown), where they played with well known groups The Malarians and Skatalites.
+The band's first concerts included "Rosaleda" and "Dr. Martens First International Ska Festival”.
+Hot Numbers played in Balaguer (their hometown), where they performed alongside other musical groups such as The Malarians and Skatalites.

-In 2000 the singer decided to temporarily leave the band, but returned months later, allowing the group to grow musically.
-Hot Numbers then re-entered into the musical world with new strengths, songs, and ideas.
-They participated in initiatives and concerts such as "Festimal" and "Fino's Reggae".
+In 2000, the lead singer decided to leave the band, but returned months later.
+Hot Numbers then re-entered mainstream music with new songs.
+They performed in concerts such as "Festimal" and "Fino's Reggae".

-In 2002, the singer left the band for good.
-For the third time, they returned to the music market, held concerts, and participated in festivals such as "Arritmia".
+In 2002, the lead singer permanently quit the band again.
+The band continued, holding concerts and performing at festivals such as "Arritmia".

-In 2008, Hot Numbers did the Girats '08 tour, where they performed in many different Spanish cities, some being Barcelona, Terrassa, Madrid, Gelida, Lleida, and Solsona.
+In 2008, Hot Numbers held the Girats '08 tour.
+They performed mainly in Spain, in cities such as Barcelona, Terrassa, and Madrid.

-In 2009 they toured Tàrrega, Balaguer, Miralcamp, Malgrat de Mar, Rasquera, and Gelida.
+The band continued their tour through Spain in 2009, visiting Tàrrega, Balaguer, Miralcamp, and other cities.

-One night in 2009, after long meetings, beer, and some coffee, Hot Numbers decided it was time to record something serious.
+In 2009, the band decided to record more professional-sounding music.